Logitar/Kraken/backend/README.md

-# ??
-Kraken Backend by Logitar
+﻿# 🐙 Kraken Backend by Logitar

-TODO
+Backend of the Logitar application management tool suite.